abordiuh/stm32-f3-discovery-simple-monitor/readme.md

-# STM32 F3 Discovery compiler for Linux
+# STM32 F3 Discovery Simple Monitor and compiler for Linux
-Artem Bordiuh, Gabriel Yano.
-Conestoga
+Artem Bordiuh, Gabriel Yano, Conestoga College - ESD
 **********************************************************************
 This project is a simple monitor program for the STM32F303VCT6 on the STM32F3 Discovery board.
 This processor has 256K of flash, and 48K of